Method Overriding In Java

 }

-- In above example
+- In the above example

 Animal

 is the parent class.
-It hasprintSound()
+It has theprintSound()

-method with itโs own implementation. - Next, we have created a child class
+method with its own implementation. - Next, we have created a child class

 Dog